reab5555/Automatic-Classification-of-Personality-v0.1/README.md

 3. Analyzing the text:
 Getting results using AI with tailored knowledge by using the transcription of the video.

+## The Case of Elliot Rodger
+Elliot Rodger was a 22-year-old man known for perpetrating the Isla Vista massacre near the University of California, Santa Barbara, on May 23, 2014.
+He killed six people and injured fourteen others before committing suicide.
+His actions were motivated by personal and social grievances, particularly his frustration over his perceived social and sexual rejection by women.
+Rodger left behind a manifesto and a series of YouTube videos detailing his thoughts and plans, which sparked widespread discussion about various social issues, including misogyny, mental health, and gun control laws.

+In order to implement the system, we would like to input, for example, transcribed textual content into the algorithm.
+This textual content does not come from a video file, but from a book written by Eliot Roger himself about himself - a biographical book. these are the output results:

+#### Attachment Styles:

+Secured: 0.1
+Anxious-Preoccupied: 0.3
+Dismissive-Avoidant: 0.1
+Fearful-Avoidant: 0.5
+Sentiment: -0.8
+Emotionality: 9
+Self: -10 | Others: -10
+Anxiety: 8
+Avoidance: 8

+Explanation: The dominant attachment style is Fearful-Avoidant, characterized by a negative view of both self and others, and a high level of anxiety and avoidance.
+Rodger expresses intense loneliness and a sense of rejection, coupled with a strong desire for acceptance and intimacy, yet simultaneously avoids and fears these very connections.
+He also demonstrates considerable anxiety about relationships and a profound avoidance of genuine intimacy.

+Sentence: "I am the true victim in all of this.
+I am the good guy.
+Humanity struck at me first by condemning me to experience so much suffering."

+#### Personality Disorders (according to Westen, Shedler, Bradley, and DeFife's taxonomy):

+Depressed: 3
+Paranoid: 4
+Schizoid-Schizotypal: 1
+Antisocial-Psychopathic: 4
+Borderline-Dysregulated: 3
+Narcissistic: 4
+Anxious-Avoidant: 3
+Dependent-Victimized: 2
+Obsessional: 1
+Hysteric-Histrionic: 1
+Sentiment: -0.8
+Emotionality: 9
+Depression: 0.9

+Explanation: Rodger's narrative shows a high match with Paranoid (4), Antisocial-Psychopathic (4), and Narcissistic (4) personality disorders.
+His deep mistrust, hostility towards others, and belief in widespread conspiracy against him align with Paranoid traits.
+His lack of empathy, manipulative and harmful behavior towards others, and grandiose sense of self-importance are indicative of Antisocial-Psychopathic and Narcissistic disorders.

+Sentence: "Humanity has never accepted me among them and now I know why.
+I am more than human.
+I am superior to them all.
+I am Elliot Rodger… Magnificent, glorious, supreme, eminent… Divine!"

+#### Big Five Personality Traits:

+Extraversion: -8
+Agreeableness: -10
+Conscientiousness: 2
+Neuroticism: 10
+Openness: -1
+Sentiment: -0.8

+Explanation: Rodger exhibits low Extraversion, extremely low Agreeableness, moderate Conscientiousness, high Neuroticism, and low Openness.
+His introversion, antagonistic view towards others, adherence to specific plans, emotional instability, and closed-mindedness are evident throughout the text.

 ## Requirements: